trothr/blog/Marilyn/2019/20191224-christmas-eve.md

 Scott got tickets for all of us to the Christmas Eve service.
 (The service is free of charge, but space is limited.)

+It was a mixture of music and speaking parts.
+One of the pastors described the situation Mary and Joseph were in, and unexpected journey.

 Marilyn would have LOVED it.
 We all liked Granger Community when we visited, Marilyn especially did